DrewNaylor/guinget/docs/experimental-options.md

 Closing guinget before the cache update is completed if using Robocopy and/or 7-Zip will leave those programs open and you'll have to close them manually.
 This should be changed in a future version to automatically close them when closing guinget.

-## Search when typing

-Config file setting name:
-`SearchWhenTyping`

-Instead of requiring you to press `Enter` or click `Search` on the toolbar, you can just wait a bit (325 milliseconds by default) for search to run automatically.
-This feature would probably have been a regular, non-experimental one had it been implemented sooner and not within a week of the expected release phase.

-Defaults to `False`/unchecked.

-### Wait time (ms)

-Config file setting name:
-`SearchWhenTypingTimerInterval`

-This is how long it'll wait after you finish typing before running a search (in milliseconds).<br>
-Minimum value is `1`, and maximum value is `9999`.

-Defaults to `325`.

 ## HiDPI Mode

 Config file setting name:
 `HiDPIMode`

-For now, only doubles the height of items in the package list.<br>
+For now, only doubles the height of items in the package list and the `Apply changes` window.<br>
 May eventually be expanded to cover the rest of the controls that are difficult to use on HiDPI devices.

 Defaults to `False`/unchecked.